 The Arts House Advisory Group was formed in 2019 to provide curatorial input and guidance on the selection of artists for our key call-outs, namely CultureLAB and in 2021-22, Makeshift Publics.
 CultureLAB projects form the backbone of Arts House’s presentation seasons.

-The Arts House Advisory Group also attend shows and participate in ongoing dialogue with and feedback to the Arts House creative team regarding sector and artform insights.
+The Arts House Advisory Group also attends performances, and participates in ongoing dialogue with the Arts House creative team regarding sector and artform insights.

 The Arts House Advisory Group includes Caroline Martin, a Custodian of Boonwurrung Country, Creative Director of YIRRAMBOI and Yalukit Marnang a cultural strengthening and consultancy business; Taungurung storyteller, curator and producer Hannah Morphy-Walsh; theatre director, and the founder and Artistic Director of Little Ones Theatre, Stephen Nicolazzo, an independent company focused on innovative queer theatre-making; Nyikina/Jabbirr Jabbirr multidisciplinary artist and environmental ambassador Kalinda (Gal) Palmer whose work and contribution continues to commonly reflect the worldly themes of Decolonisation, First Nation futurism and the empowerment of young people; DJ and a core organiser at Cool Room, Raag Bhatia, an artist collective and event series focused on changing conversations around representation and safety in electronic music; Sarah Scott a proud Ngāpuhi woman, DJ, writer and curator; and Australian performance artist Shian Law whose multi-faceted conceptual projects are the result of an adept practice spanning several artistic disciplines, including choreography, spatial practice, participatory art and screen-based art.